ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **[CR27]>[O5]** A workgroup attached to a workflow MUST be also attached to each workstep in the workflow.

 ## 6.4 BPI Account
 Before moving on to the requirements on the individual components in the processing layer required for agreement execution, this document needs to define and specify the prerequisites.
 Since this document has been defining and discussing state objects in the context of a BPI, it needs to define stateful object processing.
 This necessitates an account-based model for both BPI subjects and BPI state objects.
 This is analogous to the Ethereum model using accounts for individual participants and smart contracts -- both are stateful objects.
+For simplicity, this document refers to account instead of BPI Account

-**[R242]** Each BPI subject MUST be associated with an account.
+**[R242]** An account MUST be associated with one or more BPI Subjects.

-**[R243]** Each BPI state object MUST be associated with an account.
+**[R243]** A BPI state object MUST be associated with an account.

 An account itself is defined through the following requirements:

-**[R244]** An account MUST have a unique account number.
+**[R244]** An account MUST have a unique account identifier.

 **[R245]** An account MUST have at least one account owner.